Of course, the legal content of these releases will depend upon what you’re doing, including the type of content you’re covering.

 For example, a release covering a live financial seminar will have different legal terms than a webinar addressing health-related issues.
 Similarly, a workshop that involves physical activity will have different legal risks than a teleseminar that discusses abuse issues.

-When having your Internet business lawyer draw up the attendee release you will use, it’s a good idea to discuss these issues…
+When having your business lawyer draw up the attendee release you will use, it’s a good idea to discuss these seven key issues…

 1. Will your event cover financial, mental health, or physical health matters?